MorphDiv/TeDDi_sample/Reports/README.md

 ### Word frequencies

-The [word frequencies](word_frequencies) directory contains an R markdown report that generates word frequency counts per text file in the 100LC database.
+The [word frequency](word_frequency) directory contains an R markdown report that generates word frequency counts per text file in the 100LC database.
 These word frequency counts are written to `CSV` files.

 ### World maps